woile/flashcards/README.rst

 Usage
 =====

+Let's supouse ``anatomy.yaml`` is your file with information related to anatomy.

 ::

     flashcards anatomy.yaml

-Where ``anatomy.yaml`` is your file with information related to anatomy.
+If you want the cards in order:

 ::